-Wikipedia – Currently one of the most popular online encyclopaedias, this is a detailed, multilingual resource, but can however, be edited and updated by anyone.
+Wikipedia – Currently one of the most popular online encyclopedias, this is a detailed, multilingual resource, but can however, be edited and updated by anyone.

-Te Ara: The Encyclopaedia of New Zealand – Available in both English and Te Reo, this New Zealand resource contains historical overviews, stories arranged in sections, a key word search and blog.
+Te Ara: The Encyclopedia of New Zealand – Available in both English and Te Reo, this New Zealand resource contains historical overviews, stories arranged in sections, a key word search and blog.

 How Stuff Works – Looking for fascinating or weird facts about any subject?
 You can spend hours here!